-Some people wonder why we say earthquake force is striking a house when we are actually referring to ground movement under the house.
-This is done as a practical matter to make designing retrofits easier.
+Some people wonder why we say earthquake forces are striking a house when we are actually referring to ground movement under the house.
+This is done because conceptually it is much easier to understand.

 Some people find it much easier to read about earthquake engineering rather than watching this video.
 If you are one of those people please refer to the Homeowner’s Guide to Seismic Retrofitting.